 You can still walk all round the lake, but you’ll need to decide whether you’re going clockwise or anticlockwise before you leave Buttermere village.

-Download the PDF map to see how the path closure will affect your route.
+Download the map below to see how the path closure will affect your route.

 Each waymarked walk is a circular loop starting either from the National Trust car park at Buttermere, or from the centre of the village, and they offer three different experiences: